shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenControllerV2.0_2.5.md

 The V2 Token Controller routes and glues requests from router to the TOKEN API service.
 It performs filtering on incoming and outgoing requests.
 Authenticated users are issued bearer token.

 ####Additional Info
 V2 API for Token Operation.
-Request flows from Token controller to Token API
+Request flows from Token controller to Token API and Token provider API

 <a name="implementation"/>